jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 * Select the IP Sources tab in the Sources pane.

 * Expand the IP branch.
 Notice the two IP entries.
-The char_fifo IP is the core that was included while creating project.
+The char_fifo IP is the core that was included while creating the project.
 The second core clk_core is the one that you have generated.

 * Expand clk_wiz_0 > Instantiation Template and double-click on clk_core.veo to see the instantiation template.